thanos-io/thanos/docs/components/compact.md

       --s3.encrypt-sse         Whether to use Server Side Encryption --sync-delay=30m         Minimum age of fresh (non-compacted) blocks before they are being processed.
-      --storage.retention=0d   How long to retain samples in storage.
+      --retention.default=0d   How long to retain samples in bucket.
 0d - disables retention
   -w, --wait                   Do not exit after all compactions have been
                                processed and wait for new work.